meant-ion/TuringMod/README.md

 	- !modlist or !mods: gets a list of all mods through a manager and returns a list through chat
 			* Half baked; need to think this out more and get it more concrete

-	- !song: simple command that gets the song from Spotify API and returns name + link to song on Spotify
-			* Need to get Spotify API for this, maybe a way to link a Spotify acct to the bot?

 	- Incredibly long term/highly unlikely goal: making this into something that can actually make money
 			* Needs a website and such for this (hyper security needed, user accts and all that)